bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ### Queries

 With the V3 Customers API, queries become a powerful tool.
 There is one `GET` endpoint per resource with filters to refine the request.
-The V2 API necessitates using a different endpoint to get customer sub-resources.
+The V2 API necessitates using a different endpoint to get customer subresources.

 **Get customer addresses**